mikamai/dev-blog-posts/_posts/2017-03-30-setting-an-environment-for-previewing-email-in-rails.md

 ```
 config.action_mailer.delivery_method = :letter_opener_web
 ```
-Once we have signed up, the application delivers you a welcome email which can be seen on this url: `http://localhost:3000/letter_opener`
+At this point we can do the action that would trigger the email notification (in our case signing up to the application) and the welcome email is generated and 'sent' to the letter opener mailbox.
+All email generated by the application can now be seen at this url: `http://localhost:3000/letter_opener`

 <img class="aligncenter wp-image-1280 size-large" src="https://dev.mikamai.com/wp-content/uploads/2017/03/letter_opener-1024x525.png" alt="" width="640" height="328" />